 West Claremont Center for the Arts, 133 Old Church Rd, Claremont NH.

-The Aardvark Jazztet will celebrate Duke Ellington (1899-1974) in his 120th birthday year, with music spanning four decades and many genres.
-Selections from the Swing Era will include Solitude, In a Mellotone, and Take the A Train (Billy Strayhorn’s theme song for the Ellington Orchestra).
-Ellington’s film music will be represented by Pie Eye’s Blues from the score for Otto Preminger’s Anatomy of a Murder, and Duke’s theatrical dimension will be heard in the lovely ballad I Got It Bad (and That Ain’t Good) from the musical Jump for Joy.
-The Jazztet will also perform Ellington’s toe-tapping bossa nova Heaven from The Second Sacred Concert.
+The Aardvark Jazztet celebrated Duke Ellington (1899-1974) in his 120th birthday year, with music spanning four decades and many genres.
+Selections from the Swing Era dinclude Solitude, In a Mellotone, and Take the A Train (Billy Strayhorn’s theme song for the Ellington Orchestra).
+Ellington’s film music was represented by Pie Eye’s Blues from the score for Otto Preminger’s Anatomy of a Murder, and Duke’s theatrical dimension was heard in the lovely ballad I Got It Bad (and That Ain’t Good) from the musical Jump for Joy.
+The Jazztet also performed Ellington’s toe-tapping bossa nova Heaven from The Second Sacred Concert.

 Sunday, August 4, 2019 at 2:00 pm